Horror Movies Set in a Small Town

 Saulnier had very specific ideas for his horror movie and pointed out in an interview that 'every act of violence is done with reason' and there were no 'gratuitous close-ups of deceased characters.'

-Don't be fooled into thinking this one isn't gore-filled because it is.
+Don't be fooled into thinking The Green Room isn't gore-filled because it is.
 I thought it was a pretty cool film.

 Trailer, The Green Room